 How to Fast-Track Your Train Travel from London Heathrow Airport

-• Don’t take the Circle Line Tube.
+• Don’t take the Piccadilly tube from the airport.

 • Book ahead of time so you don’t have to wait in line to get tickets at the airport.
 You want to just get on and go.